yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 but without communication we can hardly see the result of our payload being executed.

 In that case we need to learn more information about the target system and find a way to send data back to us.
-For the communication we use covert channels as in case of Blind SQL Injection.
+For the communication we use covert channels as in the case of Blind SQL Injection.

 ## Sending data back from the victim {#databack}
 If we are lucky enough, the target system shows us an error when we want it to show.